oddlama/agenix-rekey/README.md

     # Some initialized nixpkgs set
     pkgs = import nixpkgs { system = "x86_64-linux"; };
-    # Adds the neccessary apps so you can rekey your secrets with `nix run '.#rekey'`
+    # Adds the neccessary apps so you can rekey your secrets with `nix run .#rekey`
     apps."x86_64-linux" = agenix-rekey.defineApps self pkgs self.nixosConfigurations;
   };
 }